sevagh/audio-degradation-toolbox/README.md

 This tool can read non-WAV files as input, but only outputs single-channel WAV files - this is because I find that WAV is the most universal format with friendly-licensed libraries in any language.

+### Presets and samples

+Some of the ISMIR2013 degradations are chains of basic degradations.
+Given the JSON format that my tool accepts, these are most easily represented as JSON files in the [presets](./presets) dir.

+[Samples](./samples), mostly IR wav files, come from the original MATLAB repository.
+I've resampled them from 96000 to 48000 with ffmpeg, since pydub has questionable support for 96000.

 ### Install, develop, contribute

 It should be as easy as `pip3 install .` after cloning this repository.
 Afterwards, run `audio-degradation-toolbox`.
 You may need to install `sox` from your OS package manager for some effects.